Curriculum

 The importance of story time

-Reading to young children is so important.
-Whether it's reading to a classroom of little ones or cuddling with a child on your lap, reading a story is a wonderful experience.
-Their is a tremendous amount of rich children’s literature available, so it is very easy to find a story that will capture a young child’s interests.
-Reading to children helps develop reading skills, social/emotional development. inspire success, increase a child’s attention span, enhance visual discrimination skills, practice auditory processing, reinforce word recognition, examine social situations and behaviors and of course instill a love of books.
+Story Time has many benefits for children other than promoting early literacy and language development.
+It can help develop their concentration, social skills, communication skills, and encourage their imagination and creativity.
+Reading to children helps de inspire success, enhance visual discrimination skills, practice auditory processing, reinforce word recognition, examine social situations and behaviors and of course instill a love of books.
 We read at least once through the day and its a great way to connect the class and have open discussions while we read.

 You may find more information in this article: http://www.schoolsparks.com/blog/the-importance-of-story-time